leojellimann/Moodsica_ReactNative/README.md

 # Moodsica_ReactNative

-(mobile app only availble on TestFlight for the moment.
+(Mobile app only availble on TestFlight for the moment.
 Check https://www.moodsica.com for more information)

 Moodsica is a social network mobile app I built and I am still upgrading it daily in React Native.
 Indeed, I started working on this app as a personal project in 2020.